 Goal 3: Significantly reduce deforestation derived from other economic sectors by 2020

-OVERVIEW OF GOAL
+OVERVIEW OF GOAL AND INDICATORS

 DATA DEVELOPMENTS AND GAPS

 Data development #1: Inclusion of forest impacts in CDP disclosure requests for metal and mining sectors

 CDP, a sustainability initiative that measures and discloses environmental information from companies and jurisdictions is seeking to expand its data collection to metal and mining sectors.
 In an effort to improve data availability for measuring progress toward this Goal, CDP has agreed to develop a suite of questions tailored to collecting information on key indicators on the impacts of the metals and mining sector on deforestation.

 Data development #2: Mapping data on mining concessions

 Global Forest Watch (GFW) is an online forest mapping and monitoring system that has recently integrated publicly sourced information on mining concessions.
 Maps outline areas licensed by government bodies for extraction of minerals (e.g. through tenure rights, licenses and permits).
 By tracking concession areas, GFW data enables mining and deforestation maps to be overlaid, helping to identify increased forest loss rates due to an expansion of mining sites.